Hinidu/hinidu.github.io/content/post/binary-search-in-depth.md

 situation from the mathematical point of view --- in math between any pair of real numbers exists another real number but this is not the case for floating point arithmetic in computers.
 So we can say that every floating point number have the "next" one.
-And the difference between the number and its next number can be much more than our ε --- 10<sup>-6</sup> (for example 10<sup>100</sup> and it's "next" number will sure have bigger difference).
+And the difference between the number and its "next" number can be much more than our ε --- 10<sup>-6</sup> (for example 10<sup>100</sup> and it's "next" number will sure have bigger difference).
 I don't want to describe representation of floating point numbers too deep so if you didn't understand this paragraph please read about [IEEE floating point](https://en.wikipedia.org/wiki/IEEE_floating_point).

 The conclusion is that if we want to use the ε-approach we should take into